2021 Personal Tax Update

 Join Kenneth Keung and Matthew McCombe of Moodys Tax for an overview of key changes from the past year that will impact personal tax return filing including the 2021 Federal Budget and provincial budgets, relevant CRA announcements and pertinent court cases.
 The webinar will also cover some other planning and administrative tips that are integral to personal taxation.

-Kenneth Keung, CA, CPA (CO, USA), CFP, TEP, LLB, MTAX is a Director of Canadian Tax Advisory at Moodys Tax Law / Moodys Private Client.
-Kenneth has been providing his expertise in tax planning to high networth families, private businesses and multi-national enterprises for almost 20 years.
+Kenneth Keung has been providing his expertise in tax planning to high networth families, private businesses and multi-national enterprises for more than 20 years.
 His wide-ranging practice includes individual, trust and corporate tax planning, cross-border investments, mergers, acquisitions and divestitures, and estate and succession planning.